Autism Spectrum

 Use clear sentences to share thoughts and feelings effectively

-Strengthen Nonverbal Communication
+Boost Nonverbal Communication

 Improve eye contact, gestures, and facial expressions